 In my quest to find relief from my chronic pain and illnesses, something that was recommended time and time again to me was essential oils.
-I can tell you that essential oils are great, and although it doesn’t provide long-lasting relief from my pain, there are uses for them that I have felt a great benefit from and I’d like to impart some of the ways they have helped me onto you.
+I can tell you that essential oils are great.
+To be clear, it doesn’t provide long-lasting relief from my pain and other than aromatherapy purposes it is not backed up by scientific evidence.
+There are uses for them that I have felt a great benefit from and I’d like to impart some of the ways they have helped me onto you.

 One that was recommended to me was the Digest Zen from Doterra.
 This was one that, admittedly, took me by surprise.
 I have had stomach issues my whole life.
 Along with my headache, I experience nausea from time to time, and (sorry if this is TMI), bloating and bowel movement issues.
 A friend recommended the roll-on formula and it is FANTASTIC.
 When I’m having bad nausea, I take a whiff of this and it totally calms the nauseous feeling.
 When I have an upset stomach or uncomfortable bloating, I roll this on my stomach and I was surprised how much relief that it brought me.
-It’s a little pricey (as some of the good brands are).
-For this one, it runs about 27$ off Amazon but I can’t recommend this one enough.
-Some of my friends who are really into essential oil therapy lovingly refer to themselves as “oil snobs” and they have told me that they totally notice a difference in the effectiveness of the oil based on the brand.
-Young Living and DoTerra seem to be the brands that are of the highest quality and if you have the schmoney to spend I would recommend them as well.
+It’s a little pricey (as some of the brands can be).
+For this one, it runs about 27-29$ off Amazon.

 If you don’t know what a diffuser is, it’s basically an aesthetic humidifier you put water and essential oils in so that it can diffuse (duh) the scent into the room.
 I love the one I have, and if you are interested in getting into aromatherapy I would highly recommend one.
 They also make great night lights lol.